-Monterey Jack and pepper jack are safe cheeses for pregnant women because they are pasteurized and have low chances of causing listeria.
+Monterey Jack and pepper jack are safe cheeses for pregnant women because they are pasteurized cheese and have low chances of causing listeria.

-In the United States, cheese does not need to be refrigerated if it is made with heat-treated or pasteurized milk, produced in hygienic conditions with live lactic acid bacteria, compliant with CFR specifications, and certified by regulating authorities.
+In the United States, cheese product does not need to be refrigerated if it is made with heat-treated or pasteurized milk, produced in hygienic conditions with live lactic acid bacteria, compliant with CFR specifications, and certified by regulating authorities.

 Monterey Jack is one of these cheeses.
 It doesn’t require refrigeration whether it is being stored, aged, shipped, or displayed in the store.
 It’s also exempted from date marking.